Kwon Sang-woo: Personal life

 Unlike many Korean male stars who had to fulfill their mandatory military service at the height of their careers, Kwon completed his military service long before he became an actor.

 Kwon's mother is a Roman Catholic, and he himself converted after filming Love, So Divine in which he played as a seminarian.
 His confirmation name is Francisco.

 Kwon married actress and former Miss Korea Son Tae-young at the Shilla Hotel on September 28, 2008.
 On February 6, 2009, his wife gave birth to a baby boy, christened as Luke (nicknamed Rookie).
 Their second child, a daughter, was born on January 10, 2015.

+Tax audit

+Kwon was the subject of a non-regular National Tax Service audit around early 2020.
+When the matter became public in February 2023, reports put the additional amount paid at about ₩1 billion.
+Some coverage alleged that cars bought in the name of his company, Soo Company, had been used to reduce tax.
+The agency denied evasion.
+It said the authorities had asked about the timing of profit-and-loss recognition, that part of that timing differed from the original filing, and that Kwon had filed an amended return and paid the difference voluntarily.
+It said there had been no omission or evasion, only a correction because payment and refund arose at the same time.
+Soo Company later said reports of five corporate supercars used for evasion were untrue, that four business vehicles had been accepted as such in the audit, and that only one imported sedan was later sold.